 - What type of information would you like to link to from your intranet?

-- In relation to your strategy/purpose, what would be the best way to setup your information hierarchy on the new intranet?
+- In relation to your strategy and purpose, what would be the best way to create your information hierarchy on the new intranet?

 - What are the employees used to right now?